Amazingca/CreaterDashboardPopups/readme.md

 ## Creater Dashboard Popups
-### A relatively simple Twitch popup to control your stream.
-Some applications for this are Stream Deck support; allowing you to quickly open up and manage your stream.
+### A relatively simple Twitch popup to manage your stream; though Stream Deck or a simple hotkey.

 <p>&nbsp;</p>